Pudina Chutney Recipe (Mint Chutney)

 - ½ inch piece ginger chopped

-- 2 tablespoons roasted Bengal gram roasted chana dal
+- 2 tbsp roasted Bengal gram roasted chana dal

 - Water adjust for consistency